 This topic explains how to create new environments.
 For an introduction, see About environments.

-How to add an environment
+How to create an environment

 Add a new environment definition to the

 envsproperty in your overrides file.
 Note that the property is an array; therefore, you can add more than one environment definition to it.
 Give the new environment the same name as the one you created in the UI.
 For example, the following configuration defines two environments: test and prod:

 namespace: my-namespace org: my-organization ... envs: - name: test serviceAccountPaths: synchronizer: "your_keypath/synchronizer-manager-service-account.json udca: "your_keypath/analytic-agent-service-account.json - name: prod serviceAccountPaths: synchronizer: "your_keypath/synchronizer-manager-service-account.json udca: "your_keypath/analytic-agent-service-account.json ...

 virtualhosts: - name: default hostAliases: ["api.example.com"] sslCertPath: ./certs/fullchain.pem sslKeyPath: ./certs/privkey.pem routingRules: - env: test

 - Apply any changes to the cluster.
 If you changed both the

 apigeectl apply -f overrides-file.yaml --settings virtualhosts